Our academic counselors and advisors are here to help you succeed! Get in touch with the Academic Counseling Office to schedule an appointment.

 You can now book an appointment with an Academic Counselor through STAR Balance.
-15 minute or 1-hour appointments are offered.
+15 minute or 30 minute appointments are offered.
 Advising service is currently offered virtually by Zoom or by phone.

 You’re on Academic Probation—Now What?
 Take a deep breath!
 Being on Academic Probation can be overwhelming, but our Academic Counselors are here to help provide you with the skills and support you need to get you back on track.

 If your cumulative grade-point average (GPA) falls below 2.0, you will be placed on academic probation.

 - Your cumulative GPA consists of all semesters combined at Honolulu Community College.

 - It does not include grades from other campuses.

 What do I need to do if I am on Academic Probation?

 Step 1: Once you receive your Academic Probation letter, schedule an appointment with your Academic Counselor through STAR Balance or call (808) 845-9162.
 Learn more on how to schedule an appointment

 - Go to STAR Balance & log in with your username and password.

 - Use the left-side panel to view the advising services options available.